philqa/quality-dashboard-demo/README.md

 This repository provides a simple script for pulling data from Github about some popular UI libraries and publishing it to a local InfluxDB database.
 A Grafana Dashboard JSON model template can then be imported to visualize the data.

+This code was pushed as part of the following article: https://phil.qa/article/quality-dashboards

 ## Prerequisites
 - Docker Desktop
 - NodeJS (tested with v12)